-First, our solution has been demonstrated to CELTIC and French National Research Agency (ANR) experts during the Servery project's mid-term review (the 7th of May 2010).
+First, our solution has been demonstrated to CELTIC and French National Research Agency (ANR) experts during the Servery project's mid-term review.

 This live demonstration and the validation were done on three standards servers: one dedicated to the marketplace platform, one containing the marketplace management platform, and one in charge of injecting the end users load to the marketplace platform.